kubeshark/scripts/dfir/README.md

 #### Script: [forensics.js](forensics.js)

 ##### Description
-The `dfir.js` script utilizes a list of KFL (Kubeshark Filtering Language) queries to continuously capture network traffic and periodically upload the recorded files to AWS S3.
-Kubeshark can be run on your laptop, as astandalone application, to conveniently view the uploaded files.
+The `forensics.js` script utilizes a list of KFL (Kubeshark Filtering Language) queries to continuously capture network traffic and periodically upload the recorded files to AWS S3.
+Kubeshark can be run on your laptop, as a standalone application, to conveniently view the uploaded files.

 Here are a few examples of KFL queries: